USEV-Strath/USEV-Strath/README.md

-# USEV - Uni of Strathclyde Eco Vehicle
+# Uni of Strathclyde Eco Vehicle

 Design, build and test a highly efficient battery electric vehicle for the Shell Eco-Marathon competition.